yeehaa123/coding-the-humanities-curriculum/week-overview-AAA.md

 ### Overview

 + artistic practices of composition
-+ what is an assemblage / dispotif
++ what is an assemblage / dispotif?
-+ using (rest) api's to construe complex systems
++ using (rest) api's to create complex systems